Is your teen driving? If so, you’re going to need to know these startling facts:

-Teens have the highest crash rate of any group in the United States.
+– Teens have the highest crash rate of any group in the nation.

-· Even though teens recognize that talking or texting on a cell phone or using social media apps while driving is unsafe, they often engage in these behaviors anyway.
+Even teens who recognize that talking or texting on a cell phone or using social media apps while driving is unsafe, engage in these behaviors anyway.

-Today’s media distractions are addictive.
-Recent studies have shown that behaviors such as texting, social media and frequent notifications trigger the reward system of the brain causing people to want more and more of what technology offers.
+I talk a lot about how social media and app developers use the brain to influence their programs thanks to our internal reward system.
+Recent studies have shown that behaviors such as texting, social media and frequent notifications trigger our reward system in the brain, causing teens to need that interaction more and more.